harrelfe/blogdown/content/post/bayes-seq.markdown

 being an enemy vehicle.
 Upon coming closer the probability rises to 0.8.
 Finally the target is close enough (or the air clears) so that the pattern analyzer estimates a probability of 0.98.
-The fact that the probabilty was <0.98 earlier is of no consequence as the gunner prepares to fire a canon.
+The fact that the probability was <0.98 earlier is of no consequence as the gunner prepares to fire a canon.
 Even though the probability may actually decrease while the shell is in the air due to new information, the probability at the time of firing was completely valid based on then